Beautiful view of the Eiffel Tower

 Experience Paris on a Seine cruise.
 See the Eiffel Tower at sunset and Notre Dame’s spires.
 Every turn unveils new sights: grand monuments and charming bridges.
 With a charged camera or phone, capture these moments.
 Take selfies, panoramic shots, or candid pictures.
 The river’s flow leads you through a city of light and history.
 Discover countless Instagram-worthy views.
 Each photo keeps a piece of Parisian magic, a treasure beyond any trinket.

-The monument stands 50 meters tall and 45 meters wide.
-Its carvings depict French military victories.
-This is the Champs-Élysées, a famous tree-lined avenue of the world in Paris, epitomizing Paris’ elegance and history.
-Almost a kilometer stretch from Place de la Concorde up to the Arc de Triomphe.
+The monument stands 50 meters tall, and also 45 meters wide.
+Its carvings show French military victories, like there’s always something to remember.
+This is the Champs-Élysées, that well known tree lined avenue in Paris and it sort of captures Paris’ elegance, and history, kind of all at once.
+Almost a kilometer stretch from Place de la Concorde going up towards the Arc de Triomphe and then you’re there.

 Famous landmarks on Champs-Elysées